profitphil/Qraffle-Smart-Contract-Proposal/README.md

 ## Key Features

-- **Fair Winner Selection:** Uses Qubic’s `RANDOM` smart contract for verifiable, tamper-proof results.
+- **Fair Winner Selection:** Will use Qubic’s `RANDOM` smart contract for verifiable, tamper-proof results.
 - **Open Entry:** Accepts any Qubic-based token for raffle entries, defaulted to Qubic.
 - **Deflationary Utility:** A portion of every raffle is burned, reducing overall Qubic supply.
 - **Dividends:** Qraffle distributes a share of earnings to token shareholders.